gopulse-labs/hhmint/README.md

 - AI-generated artworks based on random headlines.
 - Mint your own unique NFT artwork using our platform.
-- Earn a 20% commission on any piece minted with your referral code(Once you own a piece).
 - Engage with a vibrant community of art enthusiasts and collectors.

 ## Getting Started